EternityForest/LazyMesh/README.md

 # LazyMesh
 ![image](img/lazymesh.avif)

 Mesh routing system that supports using an OpenDHT proxy as the backend, so that nodes can communicate directly via the internet.
+Very early pre alpha, proof of concept, might not actually work, etc.

 This is meant for both hobby/HAM use cases, and more typical consumer/commercial IoT work, but specifically does not try to replace the internet, or to cover large high traffic areas with omnidirectional antennas.